wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

 = 1.4.4 =
+* If user is logged in when submitting a form, 'Submitted Login' is captured
 * [cf7db-table] shortcode options for filtering rows
 * [cf7db-table] shortcode options for CSS
 * Can exclude forms from being saved to DB by name